JureBevc/peepoo/README.md

 ## 🚽 What Is This?

-Peepee peepoo Language is an interpreted language made entirely from the letter `p` and a few brave vowels.
+Peepee poopoo Language is an interpreted language made entirely from the letter `p` and a few brave vowels.
 Everything — variables, values, keywords — follows the sacred `p + vowel + p + vowel...` pattern.

 # Quick Guide